-Whereas the Care Taker and the Doghouse were very functional pop-up blinds, the Ox 5 Pop Up Blind from Barronett is a premium hub-style blind.
-I know that shooting from an attractive blind won’t make the shot for you, but I think that the Ox 5 looks good.
+Whereas the Care Taker and the Doghouse were very functional pop-ups, the Ox 5 Pop Up from Barronett is a premium hub-style.
+I know that shooting from an attractive blind won’t make the perfect shot for you, but I think that the Ox 5 looks good.

-It has a novel five-sided design, which gives you a massive 70% more space than four-sided blinds of similar characteristics.
+It has a novel five-sided design, which gives you a massive 70% more space than four-sided designs of similar characteristics.
 It’s a massive 8 feet in diameter and stands 6-feet tall.

 To understand what this means, the higher the denier, the more durable the fabric.
-For a quick comparison, our favorite blind – the Big Cat 350 – only has a fabric of 150D.
-This stuff is hard to scratch and won’t be letting any unwanted light into the blind.
-Similarly, it won’t let anything out, so you can quickly heat one of these blinds in the winter.
+For a quick comparison, our favorite – the Big Cat 350 – only has a fabric of 150D.
+This stuff is hard to scratch and won’t be letting in any unwanted light.
+Similarly, it won’t let anything out, so you can quickly heat it up in the winter.

-It has three gun ports and a couple of peek windows at the back for a 360º view, although you won’t be firing on game behind the blind.
+It has three gun ports and a couple of peek windows at the back for a 360º view, although you won’t be firing on game behind you.
 The main window is 180º.
-The windows feature an adjustable silent-slide system, which beats the velcro options on the other blinds hands down.
+The windows feature an adjustable silent-slide system, which beats the velcro options on the other products hands down.
 Depending on your height, you may be able to shoot in this six-foot-tall palace.
 But if you’re taller, you’ll likely shoot from seated.
-Like our other blinds, it comes with replaceable shoot-through mesh on the windows.
+Like the others, it comes with replaceable shoot-through mesh on the windows.

-This 33-pound blind is not an ‘easy-to-transport’ ‘let’s go for the day’ pop-up.
+At 33 pounds, it’s not an ‘easy-to-transport’ ‘let’s go for the day’ pop-up.
 You generally set this up for the season in a well-chosen location.
-Make a few trips to set it up with all your comforts, from blind chairs to heaters to whatever else you normally take.
+Make a few trips to set it up with all your comforts, from chairs to heaters to whatever else you normally take.
 Don’t mistreat it because you think it ‘can take it’ though.
 I’ve seen some left out in all sorts of weather conditions, and after 12 months, they completely lost their color (and stand out like a sore thumb).